slaily/beeftree/learnings/database-storage-engine.md

 ---

-### Section 4: B-Tree Insertion and Node Splitting
+### Section 4: B-Tree Insertion and Node Splitting ✅ *Completed: 2025-08-04*
-- [ ] **Insertion algorithm and overflow handling**: The core logic for adding a new key.
+- [X] **Insertion algorithm and overflow handling**: The core logic for adding a new key.
 It starts with a search to find the correct leaf node.
 If the leaf is not full, the key is simply inserted in sorted order.
 If the leaf is full, it triggers an overflow, which is handled by a node split.
    - **Resources**:
      - [B-Tree Visualizer](https://www.cs.usfca.edu/~galles/visualization/BTree.html) - An interactive tool to see insertions and splits happen step-by-step.
      - [YouTube: B-Tree Insertion Explained](https://www.youtube.com/watch?v=Wl31aC5-82A) by Michael Sambol.
-- [ ] **Node splitting and median promotion**: When a node becomes full (with `2t-1` keys), it must be split.
+- [X] **Node splitting and median promotion**: When a node becomes full (with `2t-1` keys), it must be split.
 The median key is identified, and the node is divided into two new nodes: one with keys smaller than the median and one with keys larger.
 The median key itself is "promoted" up to the parent node to act as a separator between the two new child nodes.
    - **Resources**:
      - [GeeksForGeeks: Insertion into a B-Tree](https://www.geeksforgeeks.org/insert-operation-in-b-tree/) - Provides a detailed textual and visual walkthrough of the split-and-promote mechanism.
-- [ ] **Root splitting and tree height increase**: A special case occurs when the root node itself is split.
+- [X] **Root splitting and tree height increase**: A special case occurs when the root node itself is split.
 A new root is created containing only the promoted median key.
 This new root will have the two split nodes as its children.
 This is the only way a B-Tree's height increases.
    - **Resources**:
      - Paper: "The Ubiquitous B-Tree" by Douglas Comer (Section 4.2 describes the splitting process including the root).

-**My answers:**
-- Insertion algorithm and overflow handling
-- Node splitting and median promotion
-- Root splitting and tree height increase

-#### Practical Exercise 4.1: Insertion with Splitting
+#### Practical Exercise 4.1: Insertion with Splitting ✅ *Completed: 2025-08-04*

 **Section Connection**: This exercise directly applies the following subtopics from this section:
 - Insertion algorithm and overflow handling: Implementing the main `insert` logic.